foodpress/FoodPress/readme.txt

 = 1.4 (2016-
 ADDED: Option to hide menu and dish type icons from settings
 ADDED: Option to not delete settings when plugin uninstalled
-ADDED: pluggable hooks to add more nutrition information fields
+ADDED: pluggable hook 'foodpress_nutrition_items' to add more nutrition information fields
+ADDED: pluggable hook 'foodpress_icons_symbols_count' to add more icon symbols
+ADDED: ability to set default image URL for menu items with no image
 FIXED: Success message for reservation form to use date_i18n()
 FIXED: reservation date i18n for confirmation email
 FIXED: Sub categorized by dish type not showing meal type headers